Here's What Could Be Ahead In The Russia Investigations In 2019

 Barr has been a public skeptic about the Mueller investigation — at least the part of it that may be focused on possible obstruction of justice by the president.
 Barr submitted some written criticisms to the administration and, in the past, echoed Trump's criticisms of former FBI Director James Comey.

 Democrats likely will press him about whether he can be involved with the Russia investigation or whether he must recuse himself, as Sessions did.
-Critics also want acting Attorney General Matthew Whitaker to recuse, but as the Justice Department explained, he opted not to take himself out of the matter.
+Critics also want acting Attorney General Matthew Whitaker to recuse himself, but as the Justice Department explained, he opted not to take himself out of the matter.

 Deputy Attorney General Rod Rosenstein has continued to oversee the investigation anyhow, it emerged.
 Rosenstein was asked about Barr at a press conference before Christmas.